 We surmise that the creatures on this armoire were born of the fantastic imagination of the piece's designer who either was based in Lorraine (not far from Beauvais in Picardy and Pierre's bestiary) or worked for someone with roots in the region.
 This is because of the birds depicted above the chimeras.
 They are alerions, a mythological version of an eagle, used in the coat of arms of Lorraine because their name is a partial anagram of Lorraine.
 Here, the birds are perched on a branch of the grapevine that has split.
 The upper portion curves around the top of the alerion terminating in a thistle, another heraldic element from the coat-of-arms of Lorraine.

-The wine connection to Lorraine is intriguing.
+The wine connection to Lorraine, through the alerion, is intriguing.
 Although not one of the celebrated regions in the French pantheon of grape-growing, the Moselle River flows from the Lorraine region of France through Luxembourg and into Germany where the more famous vineyards are located.
 Various designations exist for wines from the region in France, predominantly white wines, as are their German cousins including from the time after the Franco-Prussian War when Lorraine and Alsace were part of Germany.
 Indeed, it is likely that this armoire was built during the time the province belonged to Germany but the inhabitants still considered themselves French and adhered to traditional French designs.
 After World War I, Alsace and Lorraine returned to France.

 The lower panels of the doors are comprised of traditional fenestrage or tracery design based on Gothic architecture.
 Elliptical shapes intertwine above a base of slim lancet arches.
 Circular tracery is the theme in the panels at the center of the doors, framing and tapering away horizontally from the intricately carved bunches of grapes.